Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 \subsection{Memory capacity analysis}

 In the subsequent experiments, the reservoir digraph's node number is still set as 500.
-For the Random initial method, the reservoir sparsity is set to 0.99 (i.e., $1\%$ connectivity), which is a typical setting in practice \citep{jaeger2004harnessing}.
+For the Random initial method, the reservoir sparsity is set to 0.99 (i.e., $1\%$ connectivity), which is a typical setting in practice \cite{jaeger2004harnessing}.
 This configuration results in a large and sparse reservoir, which effectively leverages the greater predictive power of reservoir computing.

 Now we begin introducing the results of the average memory capacity (MC) of reservoirs initialized by the three aforementioned methods, both before and after optimization, which demonstrates the improvement achieved by our approach.
-Here, the $k_{max}$ in Equation \ref{eq:mc} was set to $1.4n$ (where $n$ denotes the reservoir size), following the experimental setup described in \citep{farkavs2016computational}.
-For illustrative purposes, here we test the three initialization methods on the four datasets mentioned before, and compute the average MC of each tested dataset.
-The results presented in Fig. \ref{fig:mc} clearly indicate that our method enhances the MC of the reservoirs.
-As observed in the figure, although the initial MC values vary across different initialization methods due to their distinct reservoir architectures, our optimization approach exhibits a consistent effect on each method, leading to improvements in MC across the board.
+Here, the $k_{max}$ in Equation \ref{eq:mc} was set to $1.4n$ (where $n$ denotes the reservoir size), following the experimental setup described in \cite{farkavs2016computational}.
+For illustrative purposes, here we test the three initialization methods on the five datasets mentioned before, and compute the average MC and standard deviation of each tested dataset.
+The results presented in Table \ref{tab:mc} clearly indicate that our method enhances the MC of the reservoirs.
+Although the initial MC values vary across different initialization methods due to their distinct reservoir architectures, our optimization approach exhibits a consistent effect on each method, leading to improvements in MC across the board.
 Moreover, it can be concluded that the improvement of the MC is related to the type of dataset and the initialization approach.
-The optimization method consistently and effectively enhances the MC across all tested datasets and initialization schemes.
-However, the magnitude of this improvement varies significantly.
-For datasets like Mackey-Glass and MSO, the optimized reservoir shows a dramatic increase in MC, suggesting that the optimization is highly effective for these specific types of time series data.
-In contrast, for the Lorenz and NARMA datasets, the optimization provides a more modest boost to MC.
-Furthermore, the choice of initialization method plays a crucial role.
-For example, the random and small-world initialization consistently yields well improvements of MC values for the Mackey-Glass and MSO tasks, both before and after optimization, highlighting its structural advantage in these scenarios.
-These results are consistent with our earlier introduction in section \ref{sec:4.1} that MC depends on the properties of the structure and parameters of reservoirs, and may also be influenced by the data properties.